Vision-based Multi-future Trajectory Prediction: A Survey: Future Directions

+\textbf{Better Evaluation Metrics for MTP.} Evaluation metrics are important to assess the model architecture and loss functions.
+However, current metrics described in \cref{sec:evaluation-metrics} either fail to penalise unacceptable predictions or require huge efforts for annotations for other possible ground truths.
+Possible future work can look into evaluation metrics agnostic to ground truth.
+For example, a recent study \cite{ad-traj} suggests using abnormal detection models to help the decision-making of future trajectories which we believe can also be a future step for evaluation.
+Alternatively, rule-based metrics can be constructed to evaluate the social acceptance of all future trajectories.

+\textbf{Better Datasets for MTP.} As suggested in \cref{se:common-data}, MTP models require to be trained on large and representative datasets so that they can learn rich modalities of future trajectories.
+Alternatively, extra annotations for multiple modalities can be provided for MTP supervision.
+We suggest that future work can explore labour-efficient solutions to enhance the construction of the datasets for MTP.
+For example, metrics can be proposed to measure the richness of the modalities in a dataset and thereby helping the training set selection.
+In addition, we advocate for the exploration of more datasets like ForkingPath \cite{multiverse} to provide annotations with different modalities to enhance the evaluation of MTP.

-\paragraph{Motion Planning using Multimodal Predictions} We believe that MTP will be finally used for downstream tasks such as motion planning and control in autonomous systems.
-The planning model can provide safe and collision-free routes based on trajectory predictions with diverse modalities.
+\textbf{Motion Planning using MTP.} We believe that MTP will eventually be used for downstream tasks such as motion planning and control in autonomous systems.
+The planning model can provide safe and collision-free routes based on trajectory predictions with multiple future predictions.
 However, to our knowledge, motion planning and MTP are currently developed independently.
-To connect these two fields, we first suggest exploring \textit{MTP-aware motion planning models} that can benefit from multimodal predictions.
+To connect these two fields, we first suggest exploring \textit{MTP-aware motion planning models} that can benefit from multi-future predictions.
 Then, the performance of these models can be used as an evaluation metric and \textit{planning-aware MTP models} can be investigated to help motion planning models achieve better results.

-\paragraph{Language Guided Explainable MTP} To build a trustable and safe autonomous system, it is essential to build explainable MTP frameworks that provide human-understandable decision-making for multimodal predictions.
-Currently, most MTP frameworks provide multiple predictions without explaining their decisions \citep{social-anchor}.
-Although the anchor-based MTP framework alleviates this problem by controlling the modality of each prediction using anchors, they are far from being explainable.